-If you have had your wages garnished or the IRS has levied your bank account, Mr. Bomar can set up a plan to end government garnishment of your wages and can stop bank levies.
+If you have had your wages garnished or the IRS has threatened to levy your bank account, Mr. Bomar can set up a plan to end the garnishment of your wages and bank levy.

-To avoid an IRS or Georgia tax lien, a bank levy and the compounding of interest and penalties for money owed, contact us to speak directly with a lawyer about your case.
+To avoid an IRS or Georgia tax lien, a bank levy, wage garnishment and the compounding of interest and penalties, contact us to speak directly with a tax lawyer about your case.